 We performed a comparison between Polarion ALM and TFS based on real PeerSpot user reviews.

-Find out in this report how the two Application Lifecycle Management (ALM) Suites solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It meets with everybody's needs without having to grab plugins."
+Find out in this report how the two Application Lifecycle Management (ALM) Suites solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The tool helped us to more effectively and efficiently gather and structure the information (requirements, test plans, project management data, etc.), and share it with the involved stakeholders in a safe and change-controlled manner."

 "You can see the work ticket and you can circulate that within the teams.
 You can define your flows, customize according to your needs, and you can create dashboards and create the reports according to your needs."